-Moving the water in your pond aerates it and helps sustain life!
+Moving the water in your pond, not only aerates it but helps sustain life in your pond!

-Moving water and the resulting aeration is important for any pond or water feature, as still water can become stagnant and unpleasant and endanger wildlife and fish, as well as looking and smelling unpleasant.
-The need for water movement and aeration in a pond makes our range of surface floating aerators very important to our catalogue of aeration products.
+Moving water and the resulting aeration it creates, is important for any pond or water feature, as still water can become stagnant and unpleasant and endanger wildlife and fish, as well as looking awful and smelling unpleasant.
+The need for water movement and aeration in a pond makes our range of surface floating pond aerators very important to our catalogue of aeration products.

 A floating aerator is probably the more traditional style of aerator and you’ll find these aerators in many locations around the world.
 This type of aerators is a simple, floating unit that propel water into the air with very little restriction from the nozzles.
 This means you get high volumes of surface circulated, crashing water.
 It’s at the stage, when the water collides, that the oxygen is transferred to the water and becomes dissolved oxygen, known as DO.